|

 is won by every player optimizing the resources that are part of the

-If the carrying capacity of the playing field is exceeded, all participants
+When and since often the carrying capacity of the playing field is exceeded, all participants

-lose who are playing the game.
+lose who are playing in this game.

 If the assimilative capacity of the air, water, or other essential nutrient